Azure/apiforfhir-migration-tool/incremental-copy-docs/private-link-sample/ReadMe.md

-# Deploy migration tool manually for customers using private link.
+# Deploy the incremental copy migration tool manually (needed if you are using Azure Private Link)

-This sample will guide the reader through deploy the migration tool for customers using a Private Link.
+If you are using Azure Private Link, the Deploy to Azure deployment of the migration tool will not work.
+Follow this tutorial to learn how to deploy the migration tool manually with Azure Private Link.

 # Prerequisites needed
 1. An Azure account